 The Synergine Architecture Team recently won the international BB Green award for sustainability in the Paris Affordable Housing Challenge.
 Our scheme looked at utilizing abandoned land along the rail trench previously known as Le Petite Ceinture (Little Belt).

 The Living Belt

 Emerging from the dense urban fabric of Paris, a rail loop once serving the city wall is prime for the regenerative development.
-La Perire Ceinture (the Little Belt) is a mostly substarranean rail trench, carved through the urban network of Paris.
+Le Petite Ceinture (the Little Belt) is a mostly subterranean rail trench, carved through the urban network of Paris.
 Yet today, it is largely unused detereorating as nature takes its course.

-Concurrently, Paris is facing a massive demand for retanl properties as landlords prefer targeting the lucrative tourist market.
+Concurrently, Paris is facing a massive demand for rental properties as landlords prefer targeting the lucrative tourist market.
 There is also a push to de-gentrify the inner-city and break the trend of low-income families being forced into the cheaper, outlying North-Eastern suburbs.
-However, due to the high density and land prices of the inner arrondissement's, this is a fiddicult challenge to address,
+However, due to the high density and land prices of the inner arrondissements, this is a difficult challenge to address.

 DESIGN LANGUAGE AND SUSTAINABILITY